mithunsai/lucioai-puzzle/README.md

 From the DNS records, the **Fernet key** required to decrypt the encrypted string was obtained.

+The image is uploaded in the repo as well (fernet-key.png)

 ## Step 3: Decrypting the Fernet String

 Using the retrieved Fernet key, the encrypted string was successfully decrypted.
 The final result was: